Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

-For fault detection, the decision model follows an \textbf{Inclusive Gateway} to explore detection mechanisms.
-When simultaneous execution and comparison of two quantum channels are required, \textbf{Comparison} is selected.
-It strengthens \textit{Security} by identifying mismatches between channels and supports \textit{Fault Detection} through real-time output comparison.
-However, synchronized operations may reduce overall \textit{Reliability} and hinder \textit{Fault Isolation}, as errors can propagate across dependent processes.
-If a system benefits from redundancy through collective decision-making, \textbf{Voting} is selected.
-It improves \textit{Fault Tolerance} by using a majority rule to mask faulty results, supports \textit{Reliability} by minimizing single-point failures, and offers \textit{Flexibility} to adapt to various fault scenarios.
-Yet, maintaining multiple replicas increases \textit{Complexity}, and tracking faults becomes harder, reducing the effectiveness of \textit{Fault Diagnosis}.
-If localized backups are preferred to ensure continued operation, \textbf{Sparing} is selected.
-It improves \textit{Fault Recovery} by enabling seamless switching to standby components, enhances \textit{Reliability} through redundancy, and offers \textit{Flexibility} in component management.
-However, constant monitoring and switching overhead may slightly degrade \textit{Performance}.
+For fault detection, the decision model follows a \textbf{Exclusive Gateway} to explore detection mechanisms.
+When simultaneous execution and comparison of two quantum channels are required, \textbf{Comparison Pattern} is selected.
+This pattern uses a comparator component to measure the divergence between the two output distributions using a metric such as the Kullback-Leibler Divergence (KLD).
+If the measured divergence exceeds a configurable threshold, the output is rejected and triggers countermeasures.
+This pattern strengthens \textit{Security} by identifying channel mismatches, indicating potential tampering or corruption.
+It supports \textit{Fault Detection} via real-time comparison of measurement outcomes and provides a clear rejection criterion.
+However, the need for synchronized operations, the probabilistic nature of quantum measurements, and the choice of an appropriate divergence threshold may reduce overall \textit{Reliability}.
+Additionally, it can hinder \textit{Fault Isolation}, as errors may propagate across dependent processes or be masked by noise, complicating the identification of discrepancies.
+If a system benefits from redundancy through collective decision-making, \textbf{Voting Pattern} is selected.
+This pattern leverages multiple quantum channels (qrChannels) running in parallel on quantum computers, whose outputs are combined using a voter (or combiner) that selects the majority outcome.
+Although classical in origin, it is effectively adapted for hybrid quantum-classical systems to address quantum-specific challenges such as measurement errors and transient decoherence.
+By employing this majority decision mechanism, the pattern improves \textit{Fault Tolerance} by using a majority rule to mask faulty results, supports \textit{Reliability} by minimizing single-point failures, and offers \textit{Flexibility} to adapt to various fault scenarios.
+Yet, maintaining multiple replicas increases \textit{Complexity} and makes fault tracking harder, which can reduce the effectiveness of \textit{Fault Diagnosis}.